DuckAssociation/Homework/README.md

  ### Content

 Each session will have dedicated folder with homework in it.
-You will want to clone it or simply download it and use to implement assigned homework task.
+You will want to clone or simply download repository and then implement assigned homework task.

 ### How do I know when I am done?
 When you run the tests you want to see all tests pass (to be marked green).